Smart collections

 Choose the target content type

-Pick which kind of records the collection lists — events, posts, people, venues, and so on.
+Pick which kind of records the collection lists — events, posts, pages, people, organizations, venues, works, seasons, series, or blogs.
 A smart collection lists one type of record at a time.
+The available conditions change to match the type you choose.

 Pick the collection type